top of page

 Kelly’s Kitchen Coffee Bar

-This building, shown to the left of The Regent Centre in the above picture, has been significantly altered but was built in 1843, like nearly all of the High Street was reconstructed at the time that the railway arrived in Christchurch and the wealth that it brought to the town.
+This building, shown to the left of The Regent Centre in the above picture, has been significantly altered but was built in 1843 and like nearly all of the High Street was reconstructed at the time that the railway arrived in Christchurch and the wealth that it brought to the town.
 Notice the lady’s faces at the upper corners of the first floor windows.
-On the Christchurch Blue Plaques Millennium Trail Leaflet this location is identified as number 36 but no Blue Plaque has been erected.

 The Regent Centre

-Slightly further up the High Street is the Regent Centre that started as the Regent Cinema, opened with great ceremony at the end of 1931, with the first installation in the county (Hampshire then of course) of Holophone musical colour effects.
+Next up the High Street is the Regent Centre that started as the Regent Cinema, opened with great ceremony on Boxing Day in 1931, with the first installation in the county (Hampshire then of course) of Holophone musical colour effects.

 Before the Regent Cinema was constructed the Caxton House Bookshop stood on the site, in which Gleeson White, artist, illustrator, author and the first editor of The Studio art magazine traded as a bookseller.